DiscoverAtlanta.com homepage

 Check around for Mother’s Day specials at local spas such as RestFuel in Buckhead.
 (Photo courtesy of RestFuel)

 Treat her to a spa treatment.
 Now, hold on.
 We know that pampering can be expensive, but it doesn’t have to be.
-Mother’s Day brings out the budget-friendly specials at places like RestFuel, a wellness boutique that offers advanced relaxation treatments and Restore Hyper Wellness, which offers services such as cryotherapy and compression, so shop around.
-Even if they don’t have a branded Mother’s Day special, check out spas such as Perspire, an infrared studio with five metro locations that have a reasonable introductory one-time offer.
+Check for specials at places like RestFuel, a wellness boutique that offers services such as cryotherapy and compression, and Perspire, an infrared studio with several metro locations.

 Check out Must-Try Spas in Atlanta.